sami-chaaban/PlotAkta/README.md

-Use this script to turn your Akta results file (.csv) into a nicely formatted pdf (to open in illustrator) and jpg.

-Useage: python plotakta.py [options] filename.
-In addition to plotting the UV trace, you can add these options:

 # Plot Akta

 Use this script to turn your Akta results file (.csv) into a nicely formatted pdf (to open in illustrator) and png.
 It will include the UV trace, but additional data can be overlaid (see below).